up

 Healthcare for the Homeless

-Healthcare for the Homeless provides medical and dental services to individuals experiencing homelessness in emergency shelters, street outreach, and transitional housing.
+Healthcare for the Homeless provides medical, behavioral health, and dental services to individuals experiencing homelessness in emergency shelters, street outreach, and transitional housing.
 Medical services are also provided to individuals and families served in permanent supportive housing programs.
-Healthcare for the Homeless is committed to reducing the health disparities for people experiencing...
+This program also coordinates discharge plans with hospitals for people experiencing homelessness....

 Read More